Zebiano/projeto_SG/README.md

 And our little project contains all this.
 Just it's not working 100% correctly all the time and we don't really have clue to why this is like that.
 Either way, we'll keep on trying to fix stuff until we're sick of it!

+PS: This was done in basically two days only...
+Two days of hard work to get around all the problems PointerLock Controls gave us.
+We're both quite happy with the result and hope you won't be too critical with it!

 ### Things that aren't working:

 - Somehow drag and drop is completely broken on our project.
-I'm pretty sure we're missign a common/stupid mistake or so, but fact is you can't move the chairs around just yet!
+Sometimes it works, and sometimes it doesn't.
+We really dont understand why.
+And we'll gladly blame it on THREE.js!
 - ~~Raycaster isn't accurate everytime~~
 - Teleporting the player around is another issue.
 It's not as easy as it sounds and it sort of works.
+- Collisions are quite messy.
+There's ways to pass through walls.

 # Table of Contents:
 1. [PointerLock Controls Tutorial](#pointerlock-controls-tutorial)